openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements-network-design.rst

 ==============

-The network design for an OpenStack cluster includes decisions regarding the interconnect needs within the cluster, plus the need to allow clients to access their resources, and for operators to access the cluster for maintenance.
-The bandwidth, latency, and reliability of these networks needs consideration.
+The network design for an OpenStack cluster includes decisions regarding the interconnect needs within the cluster, the need to allow clients to access their resources, and the access requirements for operators to administrate the cluster.
+You should consider the bandwidth, latency, and reliability of these networks.

-Make additional design decisions about monitoring and alarming.
-This can be an internal responsibility or the responsibility of the external provider.
-In the case of using an external provider, service level agreements (SLAs) likely apply.
-In addition, other operational considerations such as bandwidth, latency, and jitter can be part of an SLA.
+Whether you are using an external provider or an internal team, you need to consider additional design decisions about monitoring and alarming.
+If you are using an external provider, service level agreements (SLAs) are typically defined in your contract.
+Operational considerations such as bandwidth, latency, and jitter can be part of the SLA.

-Consider the ability to upgrade the infrastructure.
-As demand for network resources increase, operators add additional IP address blocks and add additional bandwidth capacity.
+As demand for network resources increase, make sure your network design accommodates expansion and upgrades.
+Operators add additional IP address blocks and add additional bandwidth capacity.
 In addition, consider managing hardware and software lifecycle events, for example upgrades, decommissioning, and outages, while avoiding service interruptions for tenants.